Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Conclusion

 \section{Conclusion}

 We have introduced Fast-MIA, a Python library that enables efficient and scalable evaluation of MIA against LLMs.
-Against the background of high computational costs and the lack of standardized implementations, Fast-MIA provides efficient execution on vLLMs and an extensible unified interface, enabling rapid comparative evaluation across diverse methods.
-The experiment demonstrated that Fast-MIA can achieve significant speedups with small performance changes.
-We release Fast-MIA as an open-source tool to accelerate research on privacy, memorability, and evaluation of LLMs.
-We anticipate that this library will serve as a foundation for future methodological and empirical advancements in this rapidly evolving field.
+Against the background of high computational costs and the lack of standardized implementations, Fast-MIA provides high-throughput batch inference on vLLM and cross-method caching architecture, enabling rapid comparative evaluation across diverse methods.
+The experiment demonstrated that Fast-MIA can reduce inference time with small performance changes.
+We release Fast-MIA as an open-source tool to accelerate research on privacy, memorization, and evaluation of LLMs.
+We anticipate that this library serves as a foundation for future methodological and empirical advancements.